Go vs Java Summary

 Comparing Java vs Go

-Let’s hold these two languages up to the light and compare them one heading at a time.
+Let’s hold these two languages up to the light and compare them one topic at a time.

 Go vs Java Speed and Readability